 If that sounds all rather dry, it isn’t.

-- the Hosta Superstar horticultural art installation, which includes a small display of hostas in an abstract sunken bed, partly-lined in turquoise.
+- The Hosta Superstar horticultural art installation, which includes a small display of hostas in an abstract sunken bed, partly-lined in turquoise.
 It’s a startling contrast to the pastel greens of the natural park

-- two huge giant sequoia trees
+- Two huge giant sequoia trees

-- a thick copse of green-glaucous bamboo (Phyllostachys viridiglaucescens), with stems several metres high.
+- A thick copse of green-glaucous bamboo (Phyllostachys viridiglaucescens), with stems several metres high.
 If the boardwalk through the copse is open, you can wander through and listen to the knocking of the stems in the wind

-- the Chilean rhubarb (Gunnera tinctoria) with its giant leaves
+- The Chilean rhubarb (Gunnera tinctoria) with its giant leaves

-- a pond full of sacred lotus (Nelumbo nucifera), whose leaves are incredibly water resistent so drops retain their form on them
+- A pond full of sacred lotus (Nelumbo nucifera), whose leaves are incredibly water resistent so drops retain their form on them

-- the cactus and succulent group – some quite impressive specimens in there
+- The cactus and succulent group: some quite impressive specimens in there

-It’s closed late December / early January and if weather conditions are unsuitable – check the university website for full details and more background information on the history and contents.
+Entry to the Botanical Garden is free and it’s open more or less every day (closing from late December to early January and if weather conditions are unsuitable).
+Check the university website for full details on opening hours, as well as background information on the history and contents.

 How to get to the Botanical Garden

-- Main entrance.
+Main entrance.
 Follow the directions for (Lower) Belvedere.
 When you’re at the palace entrance, don’t go in but walk southeast along the Rennweg road for another 400 metres or so and you’ll see Praetoriusgasse on your right.
 Go down that street and it takes you to the main entrance.

-Address: Mechelgasse/Praetoriusgasse, 1030 Vienna | Website
+Address: Mechelgasse/Praetoriusgasse, 1030 Vienna